Mixed precision iterative refinement for least squares with linear equality constraints and generalized least squares problems: GMRES-based iterative refinement

 The main objective of the GMRES solver is to overcome the limitation on the condition number \(\kappa_{\infty}(\tilde{F})\) in Section~\ref{sec:accuracy}.
-Compared to traditional iterative refinement techniques that have a convergence condition number limit of \(\mathcal{O}(\machepsf^{-1})\), it has been showed in~\cite{CH2018} that GMRES algorithms, if implemented carefully, can relax this constraint to \(\mathcal{O}(\machepsf^{-1}\machepso^{-1/2})\).
+Compared to traditional iterative refinement techniques that have an upper limit of \(\mathcal{O}(\machepsf^{-1})\) on the condition number for which convergence is still achieved of, it has been shown in~\cite{CH2018} that GMRES algorithms, if implemented carefully, can relax this constraint to \(\mathcal{O}(\machepsf^{-1}\machepso^{-1/2})\).
 The limiting accuracy of the mixed precision GMRES algorithm is no different to the classical iterative refinement ones in Theorems~\ref{thm:lse-limit} and~\ref{thm:gls-limit}.
-A specific example of that can be found in Table~\ref{tab:gmres} by employing IEEE half\slash{}single\slash{}double precisions.
+A specific example of that can be found in Table~\ref{tab:gmres} by employing IEEE half/single/double precisions.